SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs-pcf/solace-workshop-scs-pcf.md

 $ cf push
 ```

-Negative
+> aside negative
-: spring-boot-devtools is handy for development and adds features such as automatic restart and remote debugging.
+> spring-boot-devtools is handy for development and adds features such as automatic restart and remote debugging.
 Click [here](https://www.baeldung.com/spring-boot-devtools) for a high level overview of some of the functionality it provides.

-Positive
+> aside positive
-: Notice that the use of topic hierarchies provides an organized way of keeping track of your event streams.
+> Notice that the use of topic hierarchies provides an organized way of keeping track of your event streams.
 This ability, combined with the ability to wildcard in PubSub+ gives your applications an easy way to subscribe to the exact event streams necessary to meet your need.
 Don't underestimate the value of creating a well-defined topic hierarchy!
 A few best practices to keep in mind are: start general and become more specific as more levels are added, use short words or abbrevations as topics can only be so long, and don't mix upper and lower case!
 A good topic hierarchy might be defined as "\<country\>/\<state\>/\<locality\>" which would allow you to subscribe to all events in a given country "canada/>" or even subscribe to events from all 1,716 localities named San Jose no matter what country or state they're in "\*/\*/sanjose"

 ## Reactive with Spring Cloud Streams

 Duration: 0:10:00

-Negative
+> aside negative
-: **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
+> **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
 Please see the [Spring Cloud Stream Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-basics/#0) Codelab to learn how to leverage Spring Cloud Function which is preferred in v3+.**

 ![story_section7](images/story_section7.png)

-Negative
+> aside negative
-: Spring Cloud Streams currently has two different ways to follow a Reactive (Functional) Programming Model: Spring Cloud Functions and spring-cloud-stream-reactive.
+> Spring Cloud Streams currently has two different ways to follow a Reactive (Functional) Programming Model: Spring Cloud Functions and spring-cloud-stream-reactive.
 We're going to concentrate on Spring Cloud Functions since the latter option is marked for deprecation.

 ### Application Architecture